anonymousPapersSubmissions/Smoothed-ModernBERT/README.md

 # Smoothed-ModernBERT
-PyTorch implementation of Smoothed-ModernBERT: Co-Attentional Synergy of Probabilistic Topic Models and ModernBERT through Dynamic Fusion
+This is an ANONYMOUS PyTorch implementation of Smoothed-ModernBERT: Co-Attentional Synergy of Probabilistic Topic Models and ModernBERT through Dynamic Fusion

 ## PLEASE NOTE THAT THIS REPO WILL BE MOVED TO OUR OFFICIAL GitHub after the paper acceptance (paper is currently under review)